learninglab-dev/the-resources/data/resources/tools/scalar/uploading-media.md

 Scalar has an official limit of 80 mb for uploading media, but in our experience, that number may be closer to only 15-20 mb.
 As a result, it can be challenging to upload video directly from your desktop.

 If you have access to [Compressor](https://youtu.be/D1uLDlt-fPw) or [Media Encoder](https://youtu.be/zw12mLrQbhw), you can compress those files so that they fit within that threshold.
+You can also use [FreeConvert.com](https://www.freeconvert.com/video-compressor), a free web-based video compressor for this as well, though the file size limit is 1GB.

 If, however, you are hoping to upload an existing video from Youtube, you can do that through importing media from "Other Archives" > "YouTube" > paste in the Youtube URL > select "Import selected".